Lanišće

 Lanišće (Lanischie) is a village and municipality in the mountainous Ćićarija area, Istria, Croatia.
-In 2011, the population of the village itself is 88, with a total of 329 residents in the municipality.
+In 2011, the population of the village itself was 88, with a total of 329 residents in the municipality.
 Over 92.40% of the population are Croats.
 There are fourteen settlements in the municipality: Brest, Brgudac, Dane, Jelovice, Klenovšćak, Kropinjak, Lanišće, Podgaće, Prapoće, Račja Vas, Rašpor, Slum, Trstenik and Vodice.

 Description

 Municipality Lanišće was formed in 1992, with total area as the largest municipality in the Istria county, while by population density the smallest.

-There are fourteen settlements in the municipality, Brest, Brgudac, Dane, Jelovice, Klenovšćak, Kropinjak, Lanišće, Podgaće, Prapoće, Račja Vas, Rašpor, Slum, Trstenik and Vodice, and two hamlets, Brljavci and Črnehi, which are according to the statistical data attributed to the village Kropinjak.
+There are also two hamlets, Brljavci and Črnehi, which are according to the statistical data attributed to the village Kropinjak.
 Almost all villages are mentioned since the 13th-14th century, and all villages are of mountainous character, located at altitudes from 500 m (Podgaće) to 740 m (Brgudac) above sea level.

-Demography
+Demographics

+According to the 2021 census, its population was 268, with 68 living in the village proper.

+The municipality consists of the following settlements: